fbpx

 4)Kamondo Stairs

 The Kamondo Stairs were built in the 1850s for Abraham Salomon Kamondo, one of the most important banker families of the region, the Kamondo Family.
 It is said that the unusual structure of the stairs was for a falling person could at least stand in one place.
-These stairs, with their extraordinary architecture, offer tourists the opportunity to take extraordinary photos.
+These stairs, with their extraordinary architecture, offer tourists the opportunity to take extraordinary photos, enhancing your walking tours in Istanbul.

 5)French Palace